-Lysine is an essential amino acid necessary for the synthesis of protein as well as the metabolism of carbohydrates and fatty acids.
+Lysine is an essential amino acid.
+It’s needed for the synthesis of protein.
+It’s also needed for the metabolism of carbohydrates and fatty acids.

-Lysine has been said to slow or stop the growth of viruses and may protect against sexual transmission of herpes virus.
-It may prevent the recurrence of herpes lesions (cold sores) when taken together with vitamin C and bioflavonoids.
+Lysine has been said to slow or stop the growth of viruses.
+It may also protect against sexual transmission of the herpes virus.
+It may prevent the recurrence of cold sores (herpes lesions) if you take it with vitamin C and bioflavonoids.

-There are no conditions that increase the nutritional requirements for lysine.
+There are no conditions that increase how much lysine you need.

-Consult your doctor before taking lysine if you have diabetes or are using blood sugar lowering agents, as well as if you have osteoporosis or are using calcium supplements, as lysine may reduce the absorption of supplemental calcium and decrease urine loss.
+Talk to your healthcare provider before taking lysine if you have diabetes or are using blood sugar lowering medicines.
+You should also talk to your healthcare provider if you have osteoporosis or are using calcium supplements.
+Lysine may reduce how much calcium you absorb.
+It may also decrease urine loss.

-Women who are pregnant or breastfeeding should not use lysine supplements.
+Women who are pregnant or breastfeeding shouldn’t use lysine supplements.

 Your Family's Health